vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 - Process Modelling
 - Software Design

-This article focuses on the Process Modelling flavour
+This article focuses on the Process Modelling flavor

 ### Event Storming Grammar
 Additional `Event Storming` exercises have the aim of adding layers of notation in the form of different colored stickies, also referred to as `Grammar`, to capture more information and validate assumptions. `Alberto Brandolini` suggests it is like making a pizza, where events and a timeline give you a margarita, but you can add more grammar to make different pizzas.
 Though he did warn that you might be tempted to put grammar that isn't suited for Event Storming, such as data tables.
 He likens this to pineapple, and insists it should never be on your pizza.